PatrickLang/windows10-docker-swarm/README.md

  - There is a new keyboard layout / locale prompt that isn't handled by autounattend.xml yet.
 If you click through it then the Packer build completes normally
 - [ ] Fix vm names.
 They show up as `packer-hyperv-iso` ...
 - [ ] Enable nested virtualization?
 Required for Hyper-V containers
-- [ ] Fix reboot after role installation.
+- [ ] Fix reboot after role installation `config.vm.provision "reload"`
+- [ ] Static ip support in Hyper-V provider